marianellamonroyortizhb/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 ## Project Goals :dart:
 The main topics of this project consist of:

 * Technical :toolbox:: Import functions from another file and use it.
 Create modules.
 The built-in function dir().
-How to revent that code in your script from being executed when imported.
+How to prevent that code in your script from being executed when imported.
 Use command line arguments in Python programs.

 ---